MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ### Survey: 2020

-- The State of AI Ethics Report (October 2020). [[paper]](https://arxiv.org/abs/2011.02787)
-  - Abhishek Gupta, Alexandrine Royer, Victoria Heath, Connor Wright, Camylle Lanteigne, Allison Cohen, Marianna Bergamaschi Ganapini, Muriam Fancy, Erick Galinkin, Ryan Khurana, Mo Akif, Renjie Butalid, Falaah Arif Khan, Masa Sweidan, Audrey Balogh.
-  - Key Word: Report; Ethics.
-  - <details><summary>Digest</summary> This report aims to help anyone, from machine learning experts to human rights activists and policymakers, quickly digest and understand the ever-changing developments in the field.
-Through research and article summaries, as well as expert commentary, this report distills the research and reporting surrounding various domains related to the ethics of AI, including: AI and society, bias and algorithmic justice, disinformation, humans and AI, labor impacts, privacy, risk, and future of AI ethics.

 - Technologies for Trustworthy Machine Learning: A Survey in a Socio-Technical Context. [[paper]](https://arxiv.org/abs/2007.08911)
   - Ehsan Toreini, Mhairi Aitken, Kovila P. L. Coopamootoo, Karen Elliott, Vladimiro Gonzalez Zelaya, Paolo Missier, Magdalene Ng, Aad van Moorsel.
   - Key Word: Survey.
   - <details><summary>Digest</summary>  In this paper we provide an overview of technologies that support building trustworthy machine learning systems, i.e., systems whose properties justify that people place trust in them.
 We argue that four categories of system properties are instrumental in achieving the policy objectives, namely fairness, explainability, auditability and safety & security (FEAS).
 We discuss how these properties need to be considered across all stages of the machine learning life cycle, from data collection through run-time model inference.

-- The State of AI Ethics Report (June 2020). [[paper]](https://arxiv.org/abs/2006.14662)
-  - Abhishek Gupta, Camylle Lanteigne, Victoria Heath, Marianna Bergamaschi Ganapini, Erick Galinkin, Allison Cohen, Tania De Gasperis, Mo Akif, Renjie Butalid.
-  - Key Word: Report; Ethics.
-  - <details><summary>Digest</summary> Our goal is to help you navigate this ever-evolving field swiftly and allow you and your organization to make informed decisions.
-This pulse-check for the state of discourse, research, and development is geared towards researchers and practitioners alike who are making decisions on behalf of their organizations in considering the societal impacts of AI-enabled solutions.
-We cover a wide set of areas in this report spanning Agency and Responsibility, Security and Risk, Disinformation, Jobs and Labor, the Future of AI Ethics, and more.

 - Trust in Data Science: Collaboration, Translation, and Accountability in Corporate Data Science Projects. [[paper]](https://arxiv.org/abs/2002.03389)
   - Samir Passi, Steven J. Jackson.